Indiana State Road 930

 State Road 930 (SR 930) is an Indiana State Road that runs between Fort Wayne and New Haven in the US state of Indiana.
 The 12.97 mi of SR 930 serve as a connection with U.S. Route 30 (US 30) through these two cities between the beginning of the concurrency with Interstate 69 (I-69) in Fort Wayne and the end of its concurrency with I-469 in New Haven.
-All of the highway is listed on the National Highway System.
 Various sections are urban two-lane highway, urbanized four-lane divided highway, and urbanized six-lane divided highway.
 The highway passes through industrial and commercial properties.
 SR 930 was designated in 1998, and replaced segments of US 30 in Fort Wayne and New Haven that were formerly part of the Lincoln Highway in the 1920s, as well as Coliseum Boulevard, which was designated as part of US 30 in the 1950s.

 Route description

 SR 930's western terminus is at an interchange with I-69, US 24, US 30, and US 33.
 The highway heads southeast on Goshen Road from the interchange towards Coliseum Boulevard as a six-lane divided highway, passing between commercial properties and woodland.
 The route turns east onto Coliseum Boulevard as a four-lane undivided road with a center turn lane, passing through commercial and industrial properties.
 The highway has an at-grade railroad crossing with a single-track rail line.
-After the railroad crossing, the road has an intersection with US 27, and continues passing through commercial properties.
+After the railroad crossing, the road widens to a six-lane undivided highway at Sherman Boulevard.
+The route then has an intersection with US 27, and continues passing through commercial properties.

 After US 27, the highway passes by Glenbrook Square and beings to turns southeast at Clinton Street.
-The road narrows to a four-lane divided highway at Parnell Avenue and passes by the Allen County War Memorial Coliseum.
+After a stoplight at Parnell Avenue, the road passes by the Allen County War Memorial Coliseum.
 Then, the road crosses the St. Joseph River and has a traffic light at North Anthony Boulevard.
-The highway passes between the Indiana University – Purdue University Fort Wayne (IPFW) and Ivy Tech Community College campuses, before coming to a traffic light at Crescent Avenue.
-East of Crescent Avenue, the road enters mainly residential areas of town until the route begins to curve due south toward an intersection with Vance Avenue.
+The highway passes between the Purdue University Fort Wayne (PFW) and Ivy Tech Community College campuses, before coming to a traffic light at Crescent Avenue.
+East of Crescent Avenue, the road becomes a four-lane divided highway and enters mainly residential areas of town until the route begins to curve due south toward an intersection with Vance Avenue.
 After this turn, the route becomes a six-lane divided highway and passes through mainly commercial properties with some woodland.

 The highway has a traffic light at East State Boulevard and Lake Avenue, before narrowing back to a four-lane divided highway.
 The road crosses over the Maumee River and the Norfolk Southern Railroad tracks, in a mainly wooded area with some industrial properties.
 After the railroad tracks, SR 930 leaves Coliseum Boulevard at an interchange with Washington Boulevard.
 The highway heads east-southeast toward New Haven as a four-lane divided highway, passing through commercial properties.
 The road crosses over another set of Norfolk Southern railroad tracks and turns due east at New Haven Avenue.